casualdevvv/rbxcli/README.md

 #### Can I download any Roblox version using this?

-By default, rbxlivecli will download the latest version of Roblox.
-However, it can be easily modified to download almost any version you need.
+Yes, just select the "3.
+Download a custom version hash" option, you can then input what version you would like to download.

 ## Credits

 Special thanks to [Bloxstrap](https://github.com/pizzaboxer/bloxstrap) for providing inspiration and resources that helped in the development of rbxlivecli.
 (Specifically the folder mappings for extraction)